armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-0.md

 There is an issue with Dynamic Accounts for Kubernetes where the following issues occur:

-* Agents get be removed but still run on schedule.
+* Agents get removed but still run on schedule.
 * Force cache refresh times out.
 * If you have the clean up agent setup, your data randomly disappears and reappears.